EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Nigeria GHS/Nigeria GHS Wave 5/readme.md

 ### Globals
 * This section sets global variables for use later in the script, including:
   * Population
-    * Nigeria_GHS_W4_pop_tot - Total population in 2019 (World Bank)
+    * Nigeria_GHS_W5_pop_tot - Total population in 2025 (World Bank)
-    * Nigeria_GHS_W4_pop_rur - Rural population in 2019 (World Bank)
+    * Nigeria_GHS_W5_pop_rur - Rural population in 2025 (World Bank)
-    * Nigeria_GHS_W4_pop_urb - Urban population in 2019 (World Bank)
+    * Nigeria_GHS_W5_pop_urb - Urban population in 2025 (World Bank)
   * Non-GPS-Plots
     * drop_unmeas_plots - if not 0, this global will remove any plot that is not measured by GPS from the sample.
 Used to reduce variability in yields that results from uncertainty around farmer area estimation and nonstandard unit conversion
   * Exchange Rates
-    * Nigeria_GHS_W4_exchange_rate - USD-Naira conversion
+    * Nigeria_GHS_W5_exchange_rate - USD-Naira conversion (2024 rate)
-    * Nigeria_GHS_W4_gdp_ppp_dollar - GDP-based purchasing power parity conversion, World Bank Indicator PA.NUS.PPP
+    * Nigeria_GHS_W5_gdp_ppp_dollar - GDP-based purchasing power parity conversion, World Bank Indicator PA.NUS.PPP
-    * Nigeria_GHS_W4_cons_ppp_dollar - Private-consumption-based purchasing power parity conversion, World Bank Indicator PA.NUS.PRVT.P
+    * Nigeria_GHS_W5_cons_ppp_dollar - Private-consumption-based purchasing power parity conversion, World Bank Indicator PA.NUS.PRVT.P
-    * Nigeria_GHS_W4_infl_adj - Ratio of 2019:2017 Nigeria consumer price index (World Bank), used for calculating poverty thresholds
+    * Nigeria_GHS_W5_infl_adj - Ratio of 2024:2021 Nigeria consumer price index (World Bank), used for calculating poverty thresholds (indexed to the year of the most recent international poverty threshold).
-    * Nigeria_GHS_W4_pound_exchange - Pound exchange rate for 2019, used for remittances
+    * Nigeria_GHS_W5_pound_exchange - Pound exchange rate for 2025, used for remittances
-    * Nigeria_GHS_W4_euro_exchange - Euro exchange rate for 2019, used for remittances
+    * Nigeria_GHS_W5_euro_exchange - Euro exchange rate for 2019, used for remittances
   * Poverty Thresholds
-    * Nigeria_GHS_W4_poverty_threshold - The pre-2023 $1.90 2011 PPP poverty line used by the World Bank, converted to local currency
+    * Nigeria_GHS_W5_poverty_190 - The pre-2023 $1.90 2011 PPP international poverty line previously used by the World Bank, converted to local currency
-    * Nigeria_GHS_W4_poverty_nbs - The poverty threshold as determined from the National Statistics Bureau, inflated to 2019 via CPI
+    * Nigeria_GHS_W5_poverty_nbs - The poverty threshold as determined from the National Statistics Bureau, reported in 2019 and inflated to 2024 via CPI
-    * Nigeria_GHS_W4_poverty_215 - The updated $2.15 2017 PPP poverty line currently used by the world bank, converted to local currency
+    * Nigeria_GHS_W5_poverty_215 - The $2.15 2017 PPP poverty line established in 2023, converted to local currency
+    * Nigeria_GHs_W5_poverty_300 - the $3.00 2021 PPP poverty line established in 2025, converted to local currency
   * Cost of a Nutritious Diet
-    * Nigeria_GHS_W4_CoCA_diet - Cost of a calorically adequate diet, Naira per adult equivalent, as calculated from Bai et al. (2021)
+    * Nigeria_GHS_W5_CoCA_diet - Cost of a calorically adequate diet, Naira per adult equivalent, as calculated from the September 2024 affordability report by the Nigeria Bureau of Statistics
-    * Nigeria_GHS_W4_CoNA_diet - Cost of a nutritionally adequate diet, as above
+    * Nigeria_GHS_W5_CoNA_diet - Cost of a nutritionally adequate diet, as above
 ### Winsorization Thresholds
 * We correct outliers by Winsorization - setting values above the 99th and/or below the 1st percentiles to the value of the 99th or 1st percentile.
 The thresholds can be adjusted here or removed by setting them to 0 and 100
 ### Globals of Priority Crops
 * This section defines the list of crops used to report crop-specific indicators, including indicators for monocropped plots.
 Adjust this list to change the output.
 ### Weights
-* We rescale the weights to match the rural and urban populations for 2019 as reported in the World Bank Data Bank (last accessed 2023)
+* We rescale the weights to match the rural and urban populations for 2024 as reported in the World Bank Data Bank (last accessed 2025)
 ### Household IDs
 * This section simplifies the household roster and drops non-surveyed households
 ### Individual IDs